Becoming an Optician in Hawaii

 - Have a valid dispensing optician license from another state

-Penn Foster Career School offers an optician career diploma program that can be taken online at the student’s pace.
+Penn Foster College offers an optician exam prep career diploma program that can be taken online at the student’s pace.
 This program is usually completed in less than a year.
-Coursework covered in this program includes optical terminology and anatomy, contact lens dispensing, business English and optician math.
+The coursework covered in this program includes optical terminology and anatomy, contact lens dispensing, business English and optician math.
 Students in this program also get to complete an externship.

 Outlook and Salaries for Opticians in Hawaii

-The 2017 BLS data also showed that opticians in the state made an average of $18.55 hourly and $38,590 yearly at the time.
+The 2021 BLS data also showed that opticians in the state made an average of $61.19 hourly and $43,060 yearly at the time.
 Depending on where you work in the state and how long you have been working, you could potentially earn more than this annual average.
-Opticians working in urban Honolulu averaged $39,160 yearly.
-Those practicing in the cities of Kahului, Waikiki and Lahaina reported an annual average of $42,210.
+Opticians working in urban Honolulu averaged $38,490 yearly.
+Those practicing in the cities of Kahului, Waikiki, and Lahaina reported an annual average of $53,010.

 Salaries in Hawaii by Occupation